jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: (Note: this is probably fixed now) Goons spawned outside of map when summoner was stuffed in upper left corner of map
 ---
 ## Features
+- Cannot be combined
+    - Jump card- to jump over walls
+    - card to temporarily increase cast range
+- vortex card - to pull units in to a center location
 - Use summoner magic animation for units that are summoned
 - Standalone server
 - What if potions drop from slain enemies?